dclelland/UrsusChat/README.md

     - `TerminationAction`: Send a `deleteRequest` on app termination
 - [ ] Add more granular `SessionAction` cases
     - Catch errors correctly in the thunk
-    - Display errors in the interface
-- [ ] Put `ObservableStore` somewhere

 ### Authentication